 Police Scotland announced funding for a new National Dashcam Safety Portal in 2022, but the yet to be rolled-out scheme has since been under review and could be axed, prompting a campaign from Cycling UK to save it.
 Submissions from Scotland presently should go through the Police Scotland Online Reporting Form, similarly in Northern Ireland you can go through the non-emergency online incident reporting.

-So, wherever you live, if you are using a camera to film your ride, familiarise yourself with your local police force's policy regarding photographic and video evidence provided by the public.
-Also bear in mind, too, that the roads you ride on may be part of another force's territory.
+So, in short, wherever you live, if you are using a camera to film your ride, familiarise yourself with your local police force’s policy regarding photographic and video evidence provided by the public.
+Also bear in mind, too, that the roads you ride on may be part of another force’s territory.

 Near Miss of the Day 809 (Righttobikeit, Twitter)